SMB Security

 Deploy to Leadership and IT

-• Admin team learns the system
+Admin team learns the system.
+Import critical shared credentials.

-• Identify and resolve issues before broad rollout
+Identify and resolve issues before broad rollout.

 Create Documentation

-• FAQ based on pilot feedback
+Troubleshooting guide.
+FAQ based on pilot feedback.

 Phase 3: Rollout (Weeks 4-6)